johngao2/EM-hotel-demand/README.md

   - Customer types: Room type dependent only, constains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap,  grouped by similarity. **DONE**
 - Model:
   - Add lasso regularization to ipopt code.

+**Step 3 sprint 1 goals:**
-- Assumptions:
+- Data processing:
-  - No longer looking at arrival and depart dates, but just arrival (can be tightened to weekends only later)
-    - This means both trans and avail datasets will focus on arrival time
-    - Of course this still makes the data super sparse, so bad performance is expected in this sprit
-  - Availability assessed partially, e.g. if 1 person in a 4 person room cancels then add 1/4 to capacity
-  - Assume all rooms are available at start of year (e.g. nobody booked 2 years in advance)
-- Going forward:
+- Model:

+### Other notes:
+Sprint 1 Q&A:
 - Group arrive dates into weekly?
 If so, how to deal with availability, since it'll be biased down?
 - Is there a better way to deal with intraday stuff?
   - scale num periods by lambda for sparse dates
 - How will sparsity affect performance?
   - want hessians to have few zero values
 - How will abundant availability affect performance?
-    - assume from the first daty a value goes negative a room became available
+  - assume from the first day a value goes negative a room became available
 - Evaluation metric?
 (VR uses AIC and RMSE)
   - this is fine

-### Other notes:
+Sprint 1 Assumptions:
+- No longer looking at arrival and depart dates, but just arrival (can be tightened to weekends only, later)
+  - This means both trans and avail datasets will focus on arrival time
+  - Of course this still makes the data super sparse, so bad performance is expected in this sprit
+- Availability assessed partially, e.g. if 1 person in a 4 person room cancels then add 1/4 to capacity
+- Assume all rooms are available at start of year (e.g. nobody booked 2 years in advance)

 - Review R GLM for poission regression, what kind of link functions are reasonable?
   - Think of variables we need to feed into GLM to model seasonality (only need to worry about time related stuff; one seasonality for booking, one for arrival)
 - Lambda will depend on when arrival occurs and booking